The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Evaluation

-\textbf{Experimental setup} The experiment is conducted on a closed road at our institution, as shown in \autoref{setup}.
-A Tesla Model Y serves as the victim's vehicle, equipped with a dashcam recording videos at 30 fps.
+\textbf{Devices.} As shown in \autoref{setup}, we employ a Tesla Model Y as the victim's vehicle, equipped with a dashcam recording videos at 30 fps.
 These videos are transmitted to a computer to simulate the TSR system.
 Fluorescent ink is applied to a traffic sign positioned 1.5 meters high, and a UV lamp is mounted on a stand 2.0 meters away.
+All models are deployed on an Apple M2 Pro GPU.

-\subsubsection{Overall performance}
+\subsection{Overall performance}

 In this section, we present examples and experimental results of \sysname in the physical world.
 In \autoref{attack_example}, examples of three different attacks are illustrated.
 Specifically, when the attack is untriggered, the model performs detection and recognition normally.
 For example, it recognizes a blank sign as empty; it correctly recognizes various traffic signs such as stop signs and turn right ahead.
 When an attacker triggers an attack, the generative attack allows the model to incorrectly detect the stop sign by drawing a simple border.
 The hiding attack makes the model fail to detect the sign without affecting the naked eye's recognition.
 The misrecognition attack induces the model to misclassify the traffic signs.
-Note that both generative and misrecognition attacks mislead the model with high confidence scores and all three attacks can lead to serious traffic accidents.
+We emphasize that in the physical world, the perturbation only needs to be active for a short time.
+When a self-driving car approaches the stop sign, even if it fails to recognize the stop sign for merely a short time window, it can lead to a fatal accident.

 We measure the ambient light intensity on traffic signs using a photometer and analyze the ASRs of \sysname under various light conditions.
 As shown in \autoref{tab:performance_real-world}, Yolov3 exhibits higher ASR compared to Faster R-CNN for both generative and hiding attacks, suggesting that Faster R-CNN is more robust against \sysname.
 Generative attacks are more effective than hiding attacks at all ambient light levels while hiding attacks maintain ASRs above $80\%$ only when the light is below 500 lux.
 At 3000 lux, the ASR for hiding attacks drops to below $32\%$.
 This drop is likely because detectors are more sensitive to perturbations on blank signs, such as contours, but more resilient when predicting existing traffic signs.
 All four classification models are highly vulnerable to attacks, with ASRs above $93\%$ when light is below 1000 lux.
 Overall, the ASRs decreases with increasing ambient light because the fluorescent effect diminishes, reducing its impact on the models. \looseness=-1